 But what other life lessons can we learn from a man who has spent nearly 50 years in the public eye – at least one of them dressed as a flower?
 Be a renaissance man, perhaps: Gabriel is far more interesting, far-sighted, and entrepreneurial than his reputation for being a dabbler and dilettante might suggest.

 Pern you up, Pern you down?

-Unlike the Gabrielesque figure in the Brian Pern comedy series – which puts the ‘mock’ in ‘mockumentary’ – few people come across as less self-important in conversation than Gabriel, a warm and engaging man possessed of that quiet power that typifies shy people who’ve mastered stagecraft.
-Indeed, he’s a legendary “ummer and ahher” (in Phil Collins’ words), despite being driven and successful across a number of diverse fields.
+Unlike the Gabrielesque figure in the Brian Pern comedy series, few stars come across as less self-important than Gabriel, a warm and engaging man possessed of that quiet power that typifies shy people who’ve mastered stagecraft.
+Indeed, he’s a legendary “ummer and ahher” (in Phil Collins’ words), despite being driven and successful across a number of different fields.

 In the 1970s, he experimented with bio-feedback systems (“But I couldn’t sell it to the band,” he explained) and predicted that music would one day be sold by phone companies – 30 years before it happened.
 He set up WOMAD, nearly bankrupting himself in 1982 with an event that became the blueprint for today’s family-friendly boutique festivals.